nfdi4cat/pid4cat-model/src/docs/about.md

-# crid-model
+# pid4cat-model

-LinkML model for Catalyst Resource Idenifier (CRID)
+A LinkML model for handle-based PIDs for resources in catalysis (PID4Cat)